Service Award Rewards Employee Longevity and Loyalty

 A service award is an opportunity for an organization to recognize an employee for his or her longevity or tenure with the organization.
 A service award comes in many variations as does the approach an organization uses to recognize an employee with a service award.

 Here is what you need to know about the who, what, when, where, and why an organization might want to supply a service award to an employee.
-Try it.
+Why not try it?
 Employees love service awards—they're just one more way to say how much you value your employees.
+Your employees want to feel cared about and that their longevity and loyalty deserve an award.

 Employers will want to consider offering a service award to recognize and celebrate the longevity of an employee for the following reasons.